 KISS is a military acronym for Keep It Simple Stupid.
 This reinforces the first two best practices for reporting and sharing data with stakeholders.

 Never exclude data because you think it may be too complicated or confusing because your report will most likely come off as having holes for the stakeholders who do read it.
 Instead, find a way to simplify what you are trying to show into a more easily digestible report.

-Be consistent of when you send your reports and the date range of which you report on.
+Be consistent with when you send your reports and the date range on which you report on.
 Set up a communication plan.
 Do not send a report for a month in February, a report for three months in April, and then a report for a month and a half in June.
 This actually skews your data and can appear fishy to stakeholders.

 They’ll wonder why you chunked performance and results into inconsistent date ranges and assume it’s because you were trying to make your numbers better, which may or may not be the case.

 An aesthetically pleasing and professionally put-together report can go a long way with the higher-ups.
 It shows that these reports are important.
 You spent your precious time on them, and they should too.

 Brand the report to reflect your company or client.
 If you are creating multiple reports for different departments or clients, customize them to fit who will be reading them; not just the branding, but by what KPIs and metrics are most important to them.